mehrantsi/jsonk/README.md

 jsonk_value_put(shared_json);  // Only frees when all references released
 ```

-## Contributing

-Contributions are welcome!
-Please ensure:

-- Code follows kernel coding style
-- All functions are documented
-- Memory leaks are avoided
-- Thread safety considerations are documented
-- Performance impact is considered

 ## License

 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.